sharanya-dasgupta001/Medical-Insurance-Cost-Prediction/README.md

 # Medical-Insurance-Cost-Prediction
-In order to address the need for accurate estimation of medical insurance costs, this study aims to develop a regression model that predicts individual medical insurance expenses based on key demographic and health-related factors, facilitating better financial planning and risk assessment for both individuals and insurance providers.
+Developing a predictive model using regression to estimate medical insurance costs for individuals based on a range of demographic, lifestyle, and health-related factors.
+By accurately predicting these costs, insurance companies can improve risk assessment and pricing strategies, ensuring fair premiums for policyholders.
+Additionally, individuals can use the model to better understand and plan for their healthcare expenses, leading to more informed decision-making and improved financial preparedness.

+1. EDA and Variable selection part can be found in .ipynb file
+2. Model Building is done in .R file